The Satanic Temple: After School Satan

+The Satanic Temple sponsors After School Satan, an after-school program where students engage with rationalist pursuits, scientific games, nature activities, and community service.
+The program offers an alternative to after-school Christian missionary programs such as the Good News Club.
+Organized by individual local groups since 2016, four After School Satan clubs were active at the end of 2023.
+In 2024 The Satanic Temple partnered with the Secular Student Alliance, another organization promoting secular values among students, in supporting After School Satan clubs.

 Prayer in schools

 The organization first gained media attention in January 2013 after a group of Satanists assembled at the Florida State Capitol to show their approval over a bill Governor Rick Scott signed into law the prior year, Senate Bill 98, which allowed student-led prayer at school assemblies.
 The group further stated that as the bill did not specify a religion, the prayers could be led by a student from any religion—including Satanism.
 The TST members announced they "were coming out to say how happy we were because now our Satanic children could pray to Satan in school."